This is a summary review of Crossing the Chasm containing key details about the book.

 Geoffrey Moore is an American organizational theorist, management consultant and author, known for his work Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers.

-What genre is Crossing the Chasm?
+What are some key summary points from Crossing the Chasm?

 What are good quotes from Crossing the Chasm?